EwenQuim/ewenquim.github.io/articles/5-get-rid-of-tech-giants.md

 Why do people develop FOSS?

-### Why you will always need
+### Why do people keep using these tech

-Popular because it's popular (Whatsapp < Telegram in ùy school) One can change it's habits but hard for everyone.
+Popular because it's popular (Whatsapp is far more used than Telegram or Matrix in my school even if it's less ) One can change it's habits but hard for everyone.

-Communication should not rely on software or company (.docx open on Google Docs / .md)
+> Communication should not rely on software or company (.docx open on Google Docs / .md)

 Softwares should be a tool for a common protocol : a good example is mail.